jcfranco/jsapi-styles/README.md

 ## Setup

 * `npm install`
-* `npm start` - this sets up the development environment, which will lay out the Sass theme files and launch a preview page that will automatically reload when making changes.
+* `npm run setup`- this sets up the development environment, which will lay out the Sass theme files.
+Be careful, running this command again reset your `my-theme/main.scss` file.
+* `npm start` - this launch a preview page that will automatically reload when making changes.

-## Developing

-Running `npm run dev` you can run Grunt script for automatic build and Browsersync to get the testing app to your browser.

-> Run `npm run postinstall` only once.
-Next time it will rewrite your modified style file with the default one.

 ## Structure